 We save you money by searching companies like Anthem Blue Cross, Medical Mutual, Humana, Aetna, Ambetter, Molina, SummaCare, UnitedHealthcare, and many more.
 We provide their lowest direct rates so you can safely apply or enroll for the best available plan.
 We research every option (more than 500!) and help you understand which features you should be looking for, and at what cost.
 For instance, if you need weekly physical therapy, we show you the plans that minimize those costs.
 If you must have unlimited specialist visits with low copays, we will find those policies.

-If you are currently insured under a group or individual contract, we will happily review your benefits and give you expert advice regarding what changes (if any) will lower your costs.
+If you are currently insured under a group or individual contract, we happily review your benefits, and give you expert advice regarding what changes (if any) will lower your costs.
 In recent years, many small and large businesses are scaling back benefits and employee working hours, which often means you need to begin shopping for alternative medical coverage.
+Non-Obamacare plans have also become increasingly popular with the removal of the non-compliant penalty.

 Review Your Own Expenses